 What the TETON Sports Explorer 4000 doesn’t offer is the assurance – and, in some cases, the no-questions-asked warranties – that accompany known quantities such as Osprey or REI.
 But you’ll certainly save a bundle on your TETON Sports Explorer 4000 and will probably get multiple years of problem-free trail use to boot.

-The MOUNTAINTOP 55L/75L/80LHiking Backpack With Rain Cover is another perfectly serviceable value option that offers an unusually broad range of volume choices.
-The 80L version (about $85 on Amazon) is ideal for long-distance wilderness hikes lasting a week or more; the 75L version (about $75) is a slightly slimmer version of the same; and the 55L version (about $55) is great for weekend jaunts and minimalist adventures led by experienced trekkers.
+The MOUNTAINTOP 55L/80LHiking Backpack With Rain Cover is another perfectly serviceable value option that offers an unusually broad range of volume choices.
+The 80L version (about $90 on Amazon) is ideal for long-distance wilderness hikes lasting a week or more, while the 55L version (about $60) is great for weekend jaunts and minimalist adventures led by experienced trekkers.

 The same off-brand cautions apply here: While verified customer reviews indicate that these MOUNTAINTOP packs are decently well-made and -designed, they lack the cachet and durability of better-known brands.
 If paying less than half the cost of an Osprey or Gossamer Gear pack is worth the uncertainty to you, or if you’re an infrequent backpacker, that gamble is probably worth taking.

-The Gonex 70L/80L Internal Frame Backpack ($73 on Amazon) is a third low-cost pack that offers everything you’d expect a multi-day hiking backpack to offer.
+The Gonex 55L Internal Frame Backpack ($50 on Amazon) is a third low-cost pack that offers everything you’d expect a multiday hiking backpack to offer.
 At under 5 pounds, it’s on the light side for a full-size pack, and the rain cover included in the pack’s cost makes it a fine choice for navigating soggy trails or trekking near surface water.

 The avid backpackers in my social circle swear by the same dependable packs they’ve pressed into active service year after year.
 Their experience is common.
 With proper care and responsible use, a well-made hiking backpack should endure many seasons of regular use.